programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Next a plane for the map is needed.
 As planes are added 'upright' by default, this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.
 'Math' is a JavaScript object, which has properties, including Math.PI (i.e. π, 3.141), and methods, including Math.random() (used later in the lesson).
 See the [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for more properties and methods.

 Three.js uses [radians](https://en.wikipedia.org/wiki/Radian) for its rotational units.
 As π (3.141) radians is 180 degrees, 90 degrees is Math.PI/2.
-Rotation occurs in the counter-clockwise direction (when 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geograpical map must be -Math.PI/2 around the x axis to have the 'front' of the panel facing upwards.
+Rotation occurs in the counter-clockwise direction (when 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geographical map must be -Math.PI/2 around the x axis to have the 'front' of the panel facing upwards.

-Add the map to the variables.
-Also add a ratio that allows experimentation with the map size.
+The code below will add variables for the map and a ratio value that allows you to experiment with the map size.

 **After** the following code: